 For additional information, refer to the AnyConnect configuration guide.

 Unlike the ASA, the MX does not support web deploy or web launch, a feature that allows end users to access a web page on the AnyConnect server to download the AnyConnect client.
-With the MX, there are download links to the client software on the AnyConnect settings page on the dashboard, however, the download links are only available to the Meraki dashboard admin and not the end user.
-We do not recommend sharing the down link with users as the link expires after every five minutes of loading the AnyConnect settings page.
+With the MX, there are download links to the client software available under the Security & SD-WAN > Client VPN > AnyConnect settings page on the dashboard, however, the download links are only available to the Meraki dashboard admin and not the end user.
+We do not recommend sharing the downlink with users as the link expires after every five minutes after loading the AnyConnect settings page.